teteumac/DileptonAnalysis/CMSSW_10_6_5/src/workspace/Dilepton-grid/condor/README.md

 *PS.: Despite the fact that I have a lot of files in this folder, the majority is just the same file with different options.
 On this tutorial I'll use the MC one to explain.*

+## Important things to clarify before we start

+1. All your files that you want to read using HTCondor at T2_BR_UERJ HAVE to be located at */mnt/hadoop/cms/store/user/* (I'll say only *hadoop* for now on).

+2. The files that you use to analyze/process the files that you are going to read DON'T NEED to be located at *hadoop*.
+I highly recommend you to keep these files at your */home* folder, because is not so simple to manage files in *hadoop*.

+So, summarizing, put ntuples, samples, files you want to read at *hadoop* and files you want to execute at */home*.

 ## Executable file

 The executable file is where you want to describe what the HTCondor have to do when you runs it.
 For example, my